-During 2009, there were two cases of toxic shock reported in Davis County.
-Both cases were due to group A streptococcus.
-One of the cases also had necrotizing fasciitis.
-There was one death.
+During 2010, there were 7 cases of toxic shock reported in Davis County.
+Six cases were due to group A streptococcus and one case was due to group C streptococcus.
+Two of the cases also had necrotizing fasciitis and five of the cases (71%) were fatal.